Tony Sparano Jr.: Carolina Panthers

 On January 19, 2021, Sparano was named as assistant offensive line coach of the Carolina Panthers.
 He would remain with the team only one year.

 New York Giants

 On February 10, 2022, the New York Giants hired Sparano as an assistant offensive line coach.

-During his season with the Giants, the team would finish with a 9–7–1 record, making the playoffs and winning their wildcard weekend match up on the road against the Minnesota Vikings before ultimately falling to the arch-rival Philadelphia Eagles in the divisional round.
+During his season with the Giants, the team finished with a 9–7–1 record, making the playoffs and winning their wildcard weekend match up on the road against the Minnesota Vikings before ultimately falling to the arch-rival Philadelphia Eagles in the divisional round.

 Indianapolis Colts

 On February 27, 2023, the Indianapolis Colts hired Sparano as the offensive line coach.
 Sparano is credited for helping to repair the offensive line that faltered during the anemic 12-loss 2022 Colts season, which was marked by a frantic mid-season change of head coaches.
 During 2023, two Colts linemen — center Ryan Kelly and left guard Quenton Nelson — returned to Pro Bowl form, earning their fourth and sixth selections to that post-season all-star team.

 During his first two years with the team, the Colts ranked in the top 10 in rushing in the NFL, with running back Jonathan Taylor finishing fourth in the league with 1,431 yards gained in 2024.